ecmwf/ecflow/docs/udp_api.rst

 When the ecFlow UDP server is enabled, the build produces the following additional executables:

 - **ecflow_udp**, the actual ecFlow UDP server
-- **ecflow_udp_client_boost**, an ecFlow UDP client implemented based on Boost.ASIO
-- **ecflow_udp_client_eckit**, an ecFlow UDP client implemented based on Linux facilities (as per `ecKit UDPClient.cc`)
+- **ecflow_udp_client**, an ecFlow UDP client capable of sending a text payload to the UDP server

 When launched, the server will by default listen to port 8080.
 This can be changed with command line option ``-p``, ``--port``.
 The option ``--verbose`` can be used to enable logging output.

 ..
 Important::

-    The communication, including passwords, between the ecFlow UDP server and the ecFlow server is done in clear text.
+    The communication between the ecFlow UDP server and the ecFlow server is done in clear text.
+At the moment, no encryption is applied to the exchanged information.

 Starting ecFlow UDP server
 --------------------------